Feeling stuck on that fellowship application? Let me help with some Fulbright Scholarship tips.

 – What are the best Fulbright scholarship tips you received when applying?

 Most alum are friendly and open to chatting with prospective applicants.
 It’s no surprise they would also have the most invaluable Fulbright tips!
-Don’t be afraid to reach out.
+Don’t be afraid to reach out, including to me.
+Send me a DM on Instagram.

 Do not underestimate yourself